inlets/inlets-pro/chart/inlets-http-server/README.md

   --from-literal token=$TOKEN
 ```

-Create a `values.yaml` and customise the `controlPlaneIngress` with the domain you want the inlets PRO client to connect to.
+Create a `values.yaml` and customise the `controlPlaneIngress` with the domain you want the inlets Pro client to connect to.

 Then update `dataPlaneIngresses` with any services that you want to expose to the Internet from the tunnel.
 If you don't want to expose anything then change it to: `dataPlaneIngresses: {}`.